iotaledger/hornet/documentation/docs/how_tos/using_docker.md

 ### Starting HORNET

-You can start an existing Hornet container by running:
+You can start a HORNET by running:

 ```sh
 docker compose up -d